canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ## LINQ is declarative

 **LINQ is declarative.** It means you write your code stating the results you want, instead of doing every step to get those results.

-For example, you write code to _"filter a collection based on a condition"_.
+With LINQ, you write code to _"filter a collection based on a condition"_.
 Instead of writing code to _"grab an element, check if it satisfies a condition, then move to the next element, check again..."_, etc.

 LINQ is a better alternative to query collections using `for`, `foreach` or any other loop.
 Because, with LINQ you can write more expressive and compact code.